Connor-Quinny/MicroTech/README.md

 # MicroTech

-This project is a website I made for a local business called MicroTech.
+This project is a mobile responsive website I made for a local business called MicroTech.

 The site is not currently in use, but you can find a hosted version -> [here](https://microtechltd.netlify.app/)